Frequently Asked Questions

 Please always enter the driveway with patience and caution; we want to keep our children safe!
 Navigating the “car line” can seem tricky, but if you keep a few rules in mind, it usually doesn’t take more than 15 minutes to get through.

-- First of all, never leave your car unattended in any lane of the drive.
+- Never leave your car unattended in any lane of the school drive.

 - The left lane is for cars to pass and move out of the drive.
 DO NOT ever pick up or drop off your children from the left lane.
 It is very dangerous and disrupts the flow of traffic.